 - A Cost Breakdown Structure (CBS) is an organized framework that categorizes project management overall costs into distinct segments to monitor and control expenditures efficiently.

-- Examples of cost breakdown structures include: labor, material, equipment, overhead, subcontractor, and utility cost.
+- Examples of cost breakdown structures include: labor, material, equipment, overhead, subcontractor, and utility costs.

 - To create CBS, first define the WBS, identify cost categories, and estimate costs. creates the CBS, and lastly, tracks and monitors costs.

-- The benefits of CBS are improved cost control, better budgeting, enhanced resource allocation, facilitated cost tracking and reporting, better decision-making, also risk mitigation.
+- The benefits of CBS are improved cost control, better budgeting, enhanced resource allocation, facilitated cost tracking and reporting, better decision-making, and risk mitigation.

 What is Cost Breakdown Structure (CBS)?